KrisKennaway/ii-pix/README.md

 (Source: [Purple Sherbet Photography from Worldwide!](https://commons.wikimedia.org/wiki/File:Colourful_assortment_of_paper_clips_(10421946796).jpg), [CC BY 2.0](https://creativecommons.org/licenses/by/2.0), via Wikimedia Commons)

-The following images were generated with a palette approximating OpenEmulator's colours (`--palette=openemulator` for ][-pix)
+The following images were all generated with a palette approximating OpenEmulator's colours (`--palette=openemulator` for ][-pix)

 ### ][-pix 4-pixel colour